-Where to stay near Hanuman Chatti?
+Where to Stay near the temple

 Some of the temples near Hanuman Chatti are:

 - Badrinath Temple: Badrinath is a small temple town located in Garhwal, Uttarakhand.
-Nevertheless, Badrinath Temple is also one of the temples which form the Char Dham Pilgrimage in India.
-It is also a part of the 108 Divyadesams dedicated to Lord Vishnu.
+Nevertheless, Badrinath Temple is also one of the shrines in the Char Dham pilgrimage in India.
+Moreover, the site is just 11.7 km away from Hanuman Chatti.

-- Bhavishya Badri: It is the fourth among the ‘Sapt Badri’ temples.
+- Bhavishya Badri: Ranked fourth among the ‘Sapt Badri’ temples.
 According to beliefs, Lord Badri will take abode in Bhavishya Badri at the end of Kaliyuga.
-Even the name of the place literally translates to ‘Future Badri’, implying that it will be the future residence of Lord Badri.
+It lies at a distance of 51.3 km from Hanuman Chatti.

-These temples are also a part of the Char Dham Yatra destinations of Uttarakhand.
+These temples are also a part of the Char Dham Yatra destinations of Uttarakhand